newrelic/nrjmx/README.md

 ### Remote URL connection

 If you want to use a remoting-jmx URL you can use the flag `-remote`.
-In this case it will use the remoting connection URL: `service:jmx:remoting-jmx://host:port` instead of `service:jmx:rmi:///jndi/rmi://host:port/jmxrmi`
+In this case it will use the remoting connection URL: `service:jmx:remote://host:port` instead of `service:jmx:rmi:///jndi/rmi://host:port/jmxrmi`

+This sets URI ready for JBoss Domain mode.

+#### JBoss Standalone mode

+This is supported via `-remoteJBossStandalone` and will set connection URL to `service:jmx:remote+http://host:port`.

 Example of usage with remoting:
 ```bash